 Any regulation that requires a report shall not apply to businesses, unless the agency makes a finding that it is necessary for the health, safety, or welfare of the public that the regulations apply to businesses.
-N/A pact, provide the following statement: DSA-SS is not aware of any cost impacts that a representative private person or business would necessarily incur in reasonable compliance with the proposed action.

 Reference: Government Code Section 11346.5(a)(9).
 Describe all cost impacts that a representative private person or business would necessarily incur in reasonable compliance with the proposed action.
-If no cost im-
+If no cost impact, provide the following statement: